Electroweak Symmetry Non-Restoration from Dark Matter: Concluding Remarks

 \section{Concluding Remarks}

 This paper has highlighted that DM can extend electroweak symmetry breaking to higher temperatures.
 The main ingredient allowing for the link between DM and SNR is the addition of a second Higgs doublet, which both facilitates the symmetry breaking and suppresses direct detection signals.
 Unlike scenarios in which SNR is not linked to DM, our model has an upper bound on the number of SNR states: $n_\chi \lesssim 10$.
 High-temperature symmetry breaking at this low number of new states relies on the non-vanishing positive cross-quartic between the two Higgs doublets and requires the second Higgs to be relatively light.
 These facts imply that the model will be tested at the forthcoming collider and, potentially, direct detection experiments.
-The latter can, however, be evaded with a mild tuning of the DM-quark interactions.
+The latter can, however, be evaded with a mild tuning of the DM-quark interactions (with the exception of DARWIN).
+While a positive identification at a direct detection experiment would not be sufficient to confirm this model, however it is notable that the model has implications for collider signatures which would allow for correlated signals.
+In particular, one might be optimistic regarding probing the second Higgs state $H_2$ through precision Higgs studies.

 The model studied here features an explicit cutoff $\Lambda$, which calls for a UV completion.
 The desired $\overline{\chi}\chi |H_2|^2$ interactions can be produced in multiple ways, for instance, by integrating out a heavy scalar with a Yukawa coupling to $\chi$ fermions, integrating out new $SU(2)_L$ doublet fermions, or can be produced by some new strong dynamics at the scale $\Lambda$~\cite{Matsedonskyi:2020mlz}.
 Since the cutoff is necessarily TeV-scale this implies that the UV physics can be potentially probed in the near future collider experiments, and may be linked to the hierarchy problem (as in \cite{Matsedonskyi:2020kuy}).